WESBANDERSON/cs2-ranking-plugin/README.md

 }
 ```

-## Database Setup
+## Database

-1. Create a MySQL database
-2. The plugin will automatically create the necessary tables on first run
+The database is already set up at rkb.site.nfoservers.com with:
+- Database name: rkb_vanity
+- Tables: players (with all necessary fields)
+- View: top_players

 ## Commands